FortAwesome/wordpress-fontawesome/readme.txt

 * _Detect Conflicts with Other Versions of Font Awesome_ - which lets you start the conflict detection scanner to find versions of Font Awesome loading on your site.
 * _Versions of Font Awesome Active on Your Site_ - which shows the results of the scanner and lets  you prevent any conflicting versions from loading other versions of Font Awesome on your site.

-Get more information about using the scanner for troubleshooting on the [Font Awesome WordPress docs](https://fontawesome.com/how-to-use/on-the-web/using-with/wordpress#troubleshooting).
+Get more information about using the scanner for troubleshooting on the [Font Awesome WordPress docs](https://docs.fontawesome.com/web/use-with/wordpress/troubleshoot).

-= Configuring =
+== Configuring ==

 The plugin is set to serve Font Awesome Free icons as a Web Font via the Font Awesome CDN by default.
 You can change the CDN settings right in the plugin.
 If you want just the basic Free icons, you probably don't need to make any changes to the default configuration.

-You can get more information about all the available settings and troubleshooting on the [Font Awesome WordPress docs](https://fontawesome.com/how-to-use/on-the-web/using-with/wordpress).
+You can get more information about all the available settings and troubleshooting on the [Font Awesome WordPress docs](https://docs.fontawesome.com/web/use-with/wordpress).

-= Upgrading from the Old Versions =

-If you used the old plugin or are still using Version 3 of Font Awesome, we've tried to smooth the upgrade path for you by keeping `[icon]` shortcode compatibility for Font Awesome 3 names used with the old plugin.
-But we plan to remove version 3 naming support from this plugin soon so don't wait too long to update your code!
+== Upgrading from Plugin Version 4 ==

+* `[icon]` shortcodes found in Block Editor content and elsewehre will continue to work as before, though new icons added with the Icon Chooser in the Block Editor will be inline SVGs.
+Previously added `[icon]` shortcodes will not be automatically be converted into the new inline SVG format.
+If you want to convert an `[icon]` shortcode, delete it and re-add the icon using the Icon Chooser in the Block Editor.

 == Screenshots ==

+1. Add icons as blocks
-1. Add icons in any text block from the editing bar
+2. Add icons inline with text
-2. Search and add icons from Font Awesome Free or Pro (with subscription)
+3. Search and add icons from Font Awesome Free or Pro (with subscription)
-3. View the icons in Preview mode or in published pages and posts
+4. Style icons (size, color, rotate, flip)
+5. Animate your icons
-4. Use a Font Awesome Kit to power your site's icons
+6. Use a Font Awesome Kit to power your site's icons
-5. Or use the Font Awesome CDN
-6. Detect and fix issues with conflicting versions of Font Awesome running on your site
+7. Detect and fix issues with conflicting versions of Font Awesome running on your site
-7. Add icons in Classic Editor as well

 == See Also ==

 The [README](https://github.com/FortAwesome/wordpress-fontawesome/blob/master/README.md) on GitHub has details for WordPress site owners and developers.

+You can get more information about all the available settings and troubleshooting on the [Font Awesome WordPress docs](https://docs.fontawesome.com/web/use-with/wordpress).

 And there are [API docs](https://fortawesome.github.io/wordpress-fontawesome/) for developers.

 == Frequently Asked Questions ==

-You can get more information about using the plugin, details for available settings, and answers to frequently asked questions on the [WordPress docs on Font Awesome](https://fontawesome.com/how-to-use/on-the-web/using-with/wordpress).
+You can get more information about using the plugin, details for available settings, and answers to frequently asked questions on the [WordPress docs on Font Awesome](https://docs.fontawesome.com/web/use-with/wordpress).

 == Upgrade Notice ==
+= 5.0.0 =
+* In the Block Editor, the Icon Chooser now inserts inline SVGs instead of shortcodes.
+* Removes support for Font Awesome 3 icon names in `[icon]` shortcodes.
+* Minimum required version of WordPress is now 5.8.
+* Minimum required version of PHP is now 7.4.

 = 4.3.0 =
 Introduces support for multisite.
 On multisite configurations, previous installations of this plugin must be cleaned up before attempting to upgrade to this version.
 See Changelog for details.